MeVisLab Toolbox Reference

 This document has the following sections:

 The winged-edge data structure was proposed by Bruce G. Baumgart in 1975.
-It features nodes, edges and faces and a dense pointer structure between incident primitives.
-By those links, a fast accessing of neighboring primitives is made possible, although there is some overhead in space and time necessary (memory space and processing time, and sometimes programming time...).
+It features nodes, edges, and faces, along with a dense pointer structure between incident primitives.
+With those links, a fast accessing of neighboring primitives is possible, although there is some overhead in space and time necessary (memory space and processing time, and sometimes programming time...).

 The WEM libray uses this data structure for surface representation, and the modules for mesh processing avail themselves from the speed of accessing neighboring primitives.